31ten/documentation/Python/Scrapy/guide-scrapy.md

-Scrapy is now installed on your computer and is ready to be used. inside the project folder run this command to start your project.
+Scrapy is now installed on your computer and is ready to be used.
+Inside the project folder run this command to start your project.

     scrapy startproject name_of_project